Before you start

 To do this, you must modify the locationdata.xml file located at <DistributionPoint>\CommonAppData\FotoWare\FotoStation\locationdata.xml.

-Insert the path to the FotoStation Logon folder as shown in the screenshot above.
-Then set LocationType to Logon, replacing the Common default value.
+Insert the path to the FotoStation Logon folder as shown in the excerpt above (blue).
+Then set LocationType to Logon, replacing the User default value (red).

 5. Edit the FotoWare FotoStation.msi file with an MSI editor